sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 You have advantage on checks made to repair vehicles, and you are always considered to have access to a forge when repairing a vehicle.

-In addition, during a short rest you can either repair any malfunction a vehicle is suffering or restore up to 50 of the vehicleís hit points at the cost of 25 gold in materials.
+In addition, during a short rest you can either repair any malfunction a vehicle is suffering or restore up to 50 of the vehicle√≠s hit points at the cost of 25 gold in materials.

 #### Weapon Smithing